Berry picking in Temecula

-Fun blog post today all about berry picking in Temecula.
-I have read many different blogs of things to do in Temecula but I have never come across berry picking.
-Surprisingly, we had a ton of fun and the berries were awesome.
-If you’re looking to do some berry picking in Temecula the name of the business is called Temecula Berry Co. and is located at 39700 Cantrell Rd.
+A fun blog post today is all about berry picking in Temecula.
+I have read many different blogs about things to do in Temecula, but I have never come across berry picking.
+Surprisingly, we had a ton of fun, and the berries were awesome.
+If you’re looking to do some berry picking in Temecula, the business is called Temecula Berry Co. and is located at 39700 Cantrell Rd.

-For the number of berries you got for a $20 bucket it’s definitely worth it.
-It was almost the same cost as buying them in my opinion.
-And the bonus was, you could eat while you picked.
+It’s definitely worth it for the number of berries you get in a $20 bucket.
+It was almost the same cost as buying them, in my opinion.
+And the bonus was that you could eat while you picked.

-Of course, people that live in California always want to know about traffic and parking.
-I got a spot right away and there seemed to be plenty of designated parking throughout the Berry Farm.
-We went right after the coronavirus restrictions were lifted so there might have been a lot of people there just because it was the only thing.
+Of course, people who live in California always want to know about traffic and parking.
+I got a spot right away, and there seemed to be plenty of designated parking throughout the Berry Farm.
+We went right after the coronavirus restrictions were lifted, so there might have been a lot of people there just because it was the only thing.

-Of course, I ate a bunch while I was picking and they were really really good.
-If I was to compare them to store-bought blueberries they were much bigger, juicier, and sweeter.
+Of course, I ate a bunch while I was picking, and they were really, really good.
+If I were to compare them to store-bought blueberries, they would be much bigger, juicier, and sweeter.
 It really wasn’t even close when you compare the two.

 Overall Experience and a Pro Tip

-If I was to give one tip for people going, spend time on the bushes that are short.
-People are too lazy to bend over and get those so they are full of awesome berries.
+If I could give anyone going one piece of advice, it would be to spend time on the short bushes.
+People are too lazy to bend over and get those, so they are full of awesome berries.